The Fire Academy and Firefighter I Training

 Whether you are taking Firefighter I to become a career firefighter or volunteer firefighter, the training is totally the same.
 If you enroll in classes at the academy nights and weekends it's about three and half months of some intense training including classroom lecture and hands on live fire training.

 Go to each class prepared.
 Get some binders or notebooks because you really want to take alot of notes.
 You will get a textbook and a work book and homework.
 Yes, homework and reading assignments too.
 Being prepared for the Fire Academy means showing up for every single class with your reading assignment and homework done, properly shaven, alot of fire academies have a dress code for class and they mean it too.
-Bring your gear, all of your PPE and SCBA when its needed for that class.
-Whether you pack it in gear bags, wear it or carry it, make sure you have it or your class is wasted and there's a good chance the instructors will send you home for the day with a class to make up.

 Being a firefighter means learning right from the beginning that there are rules to follow and many of them will save your life or someone elses.